R35007/Mock-Server/README.md

 `_CrudOperations` middleware handles all the crud operations of the given data.
 By default it also handles the `_AdvancedSearch` operations.

-> Note: the mock must of type Array of objects and must contain a unique value of attribute `id`.
+> Note: The mock must of type Array of objects and must contain a unique value of attribute `id`.
 This `id` attribute can also be changes using `config.id`.

 For example: `config.json`